Choosing a photographer

 This whole wedding really started many years ago with the love stories of your parents, so we’re here to help them remember your amazing wedding day too.
 Here’s a few popular ways to do it:

 - Mounted prints.
 Smaller, mounted prints, ready to frame or display on an easel in your parents home are available in two sizes.
-Prices start at $145 and come down as you order more of them.
+Prices start at $290 for individuals or $1170 for collections.

 How do I choose my favourites for the album?